yousafkhamza/key-pair-rotation/README.md

 # Conclusion

-It's used for ssh key rotation on your AWS Cloud and which region and key you selected the playbook sort that key used instances and changed the SSH-Key inside the server and AWS Console on the same time
+It's used for ssh key rotation on your AWS Cloud and which region and key you selected the playbook sort that key used instances and changed the SSH-Key inside the server and AWS Console at the same time

 _By_
 _Yousaf K Hamza_